 Neglected tropical diseases (NTDs) are a group of disabling, disfiguring, and often life-threatening diseases affecting more than one billion people worldwide living on less than USD 1.25 a day.

 Beyond their negative impact on health, NTDs contribute to an ongoing cycle of poverty and stigma that leaves people unable to work, go to school or participate in family and community life.
-While the neglect has persisted at all levels, in recent years the international community has come together and declared renewed enthusiasm to control and finally eliminate NTDs.
-Several individuals, groups and NGOs in Europe and North America are now dedicated to lobbying for support for NTD control and elimination.

 The Nobel Prize in Physiology or Medicine 2015 was divided, one half jointly to William C. Campbell and Satoshi Ōmura “for their discoveries concerning a novel therapy against infections caused by roundworm parasites” and the other half to Youyou Tu “for her discoveries concerning a novel therapy against Malaria“.